SharePoint/sp-dev-docs/docs/general-development/how-to-create-external-content-types-for-sql-server-in-sharepoint.md

 4. If you want values entered by the user to match by case, click **Case Sensitive**.

-5. If you want to display a list of possible matches ¡n the external item picker control when there is more than one matching item, select **Use to create match list in external item picker**.
+5. If you want to display a list of possible matches ??n the external item picker control when there is more than one matching item, select **Use to create match list in external item picker**.

 6. Click **OK**.